SIG-Game/RoomsOfDoom/README.md

 # Welcome to Rooms of Doom!

-This was a collaborative project between the members of ACM SIG Game@UIC during the Spring 2021 semester.
+This was a collaborative project between the members of ACM SIG Game@UIC.
+This is an onging project that will be updated every semester with a new pack of levels.
+Credits will be added below as the level pack of the semester wraps up.

 <b>Link to all game builds:</b>
 https://drive.google.com/drive/folders/1m6nikveKq6c0X7IKO22rOtkzvQc4rhzd?usp=sharing